 We proposed to investigate the technique of overwintering honey bee queens in bank colonies with Oregon beekeepers that pollinate almonds in California.
 We overwintered queens in bank colonies with three commercial beekeeping operations (September 2020 – January 2021).
 Bank colonies were assessed for strength (frames of bees, frames of brood), amount of stored honey, and pest and pathogen levels (Varroa mites, Nosema spp.).
 We sampled queens from these bank colonies for morphometric and reproductive metrics and will compare results from queens confined in banks with unconfined queens from established colonies.
-We also introduced banked queens into new colonies at the end of the almond bloom, and their performance will be assessed throughout the year (March 2021 – January 2022).
-Preliminary results from bank colony assessments and queen survival data will influence our project goals for next winter, including determining optimal queen placement in bank colonies, validating pest and pathogen pre-screening methods for candidate bank colonies, and improving bank colonies by increasing colony strength in September.
+We also introduced banked queens into new colonies at the end of the almond bloom, and their performance was assessed throughout the year (March 2021 – January 2022).

-Our goal is to evaluate the technique of overwintering queens in bank colonies for beekeepers in Oregon.
+Our goal was to evaluate the technique of overwintering queens in bank colonies for beekeepers in Oregon.
 We posed some research questions regarding this technique: will overwintering queens in bank colonies for approximately 4-5 months effect their reproductive potential?
-How will these queens perform compared to standard early-season sourced queens?
+How will these queens perform compared to the standard Hawaiian-sourced queens?
 What is the optimal positioning for queens inside bank colonies to maximize winter survival?
-We will continue evaluating this technique for the next two winters.
+We will continue evaluating this technique next winter.
 The following is the progress pertaining to the study:

-- We determined the percent survival rate of queens overwintered in bank colonies with three commercial beekeeping operations in Oregon (September 2020 – January 2021).
+- We determined the percent survival rate of queens overwintered in bank colonies (n=20 queens per bank) with three commercial beekeeping operations in Oregon (September 2020 - January 2021).

 - We sampled queens that overwintered in two situations: a) confined in bank colonies and b) unconfined in established colonies (January 2021).
-We will analyze these queens for morphology, total sperm count, and sperm viability.
+We analyzed these queens for morphology, total sperm count, and sperm viability.

-- We introduced queens that overwintered in bank colonies into newly established colonies after the almond bloom in California (March 2021).
-We will evaluate the performance of these queens throughout the year alongside early-season sourced queens.
-Performance metrics include queen supersedure events, brood pattern quality, and brood disease prevalence.
+- We introduced queens that overwintered in bank colonies into newly established colonies after the almond bloom in California (March 2022).
+We will evaluate the performance of these queens throughout the year alongside Hawaiian-sourced queens (March 2022-January 2023).
+Performance metrics include colony acceptance, queen longevity, colony strength, brood pattern quality, and brood disease prevalence.